wessenstam/NHT-EMEA/groupfoundation/foundation.rst

 Running Foundation
 ++++++++++++++++++

-From within the Foundation VM console, launch **Nutanix Foundation** from the desktop.
+:html:`<strong><font color="red">From within the Foundation VM console, launch the Nutanix Foundation icon from the desktop.
+This is important as you will be downloading a large AOS binary file later in the lab.
+Using your local browser over the VPN will result in a very slow download.</font></strong>`

 .. note::

-  Foundation can be accessed via any browser at \http://*<Foundation VM IP>*:8000/gui/index.html
+  Foundation can be accessed via any browser, including your local browser outside of the Foundation VM, at \http://*<Foundation VM IP>*:8000/gui/index.html.

 If prompted to upgrade, click **Remind Me Later**.